SRCH2/srch2-ngn/documentation/docs/tutorial.md

 }
 ```

-will pass the `response GetRecordResponse` which will contain the record requested, as the original `JSONObject` as it was defined when it was inserted.
+will pass the `GetRecordResponse response` which will contain the record requested, as the original `JSONObject` as it was defined when it was inserted.

 There is also a callback for obtaining information on the indexes themselves, which occurs when the method `info()` of an `Indexable` is called which will trigger the callback method: